 The most generous of government payments is the Age Pension.
-Yet for a couple living on the Age Pension, only two percent of rentals were affordable.
-Single retirees have it even worse, with no affordable listings at all.
+Yet for a couple living on the Age Pension, only 2 percent of rentals were affordable.
+Single retirees have it even worse, with no listings left to compete for.

-Working people are hardly better off.
-A single person working full-time on the minimum wage will find that only one percent of rentals are affordable.
-Of all of the households featured in this Snapshot, families with two parents in full-time work stand the best chance of finding an affordable home.
-Even they will find they are locked out of over 90 percent of the listings we surveyed.
+Many working people are only marginally better off.
+A single person working full-time on the minimum wage will find that only 0.5 percent of rentals are affordable.
+Of all the households featured in this Snapshot, families with two parents in full-time work stand the best chance of finding an affordable home.
+Yet they will find they are locked out of 93 percent of rentals we surveyed.